Skip to content

 Health Insurance Deductible Calculator

-Shows exactly how much you will pay out of pocket for a given level of medical expenses, accounting for your annual deductible and coinsurance rate.
+Calculates your out-of-pocket cost for a given level of medical expenses, accounting for annual deductible and coinsurance rate.
 Use it during open enrollment to compare plan tiers or to budget for a planned procedure.

 About this calculator